Horrid Henry: The Movie: Critical response

-Sequel
+Future

 In an interview with Novel Entertainment, aired out in January 2020 after the success of Horrid Henry: The Movie being aired on Nicktoons, executive producer Lucinda Whiteley said she was "absolutely [working on a sequel]!
 And not just one but two sequels, as the story of how Henry ends up saving the world needs more than just 90 minutes!"